-1610s, of persons, "controlled by conscience, governed by the known rules of right and wrong;" of conduct, etc., "regulated by conscience," 1630s, from Middle French conscientieux (16c.; Modern French consciencieux), from Medieval Latin conscientiosus, from Latin conscientia "sense of right, moral sense" (see conscience).
+1610s, of persons, "controlled by conscience, governed by the known rules of right and wrong;" of conduct, etc., "regulated by conscience," 1630s, from French conscientieux (16c.; Modern French consciencieux), from Medieval Latin conscientiosus, from Latin conscientia "sense of right, moral sense" (see conscience).
 Related: Conscientiously; conscientiousness.

 Conscientious objector is from 1896, in reference to those with religious scruples about mandatory vaccination.
 Military sense predominated from World War I.

 After a chequered career full of startling episodes and reversals, the Vaccination Bill becomes virtually the Vaccination Act.
 In Parliament the hottest of the contest centred round the conscientious objector.
 [The Lancet, Aug.
 13, 1898]